Godfrey4L/R-Exploration-Visualisation/docs/index.md

-McDonalds Nutritional Analysis
+McDonald’s EDA
 ================

-This Report shows the

-Download the[dataset
+The EDA (Exploratory Data Analysis) on McDonald’s data revealed insights into customers purchasing patterns, and menu preferences.
+It provides valuable information for customers to make decisions on their dietary wants and also valuable information for strategic decision-making and targeted marketing efforts.

+You can download the [dataset
 here](https://www.kaggle.com/datasets/mcdonalds/nutrition-facts/data)

+# Packages

-*Load the Packages for data manipulation and visualization*
+***Load the Packages for data manipulation and visualization***

 ``` r
 library(dplyr)